EFL, TESOL, ELT... What's the difference?

 We do, nevertheless, have quite a lot of American citizens taking the CELTA course, among other reasons because for anyone not certain whether or not to commit themselves to an MA, a month-long course plus some subsequent English teaching experience is a good way to determine whether or not, as a career, it is for you.

 After the CELTA course, and several years of teaching experience, there is then the DELTA (Diploma of English Language Teaching to Adults).
-For anyone with a couple years of experience, it is highly recommended, both to expand your knowledge of all areas of language teaching (and the language itself) and because it would be the qualification to have if you are ambitious to get on in TEFL, and become Director of Studies (DoS) in a language school, for example.
+For anyone with a couple years of experience, it is highly recommended, both to expand your knowledge of all areas of language teaching (and the language itself) and because it would be the qualification to have if you are ambitious to get on in TEFL, and become Director of Studies (DoS), senior teacher, teacher trainer etc.

 DELTA can be taken either full- or part-time.